microsoft/BlingFire/README.md

 ## Getting Started

-To start using Bling Fire Library and Finite State Machine manipulation tools, you can build the project on Windows/Linux with [CMake](https://cmake.org/).
-You need this if you want to create your own tokenization / segmentation, stemming etc. logic or need finite state machines for any other need.
-[Read more here.](https://github.com/Microsoft/BlingFire/wiki/How-to-change-linguistic-resources)

 If you simply want to use it in Python, you can install the latest release using [pip](https://pypi.org/project/pip/):

 `pip install blingfire`

+To start using Bling Fire Finite State Machine manipulation tools, you need to build the project on Windows/Linux with [CMake](https://cmake.org/).
+You need this if you want to create your own tokenization / segmentation, stemming, etc finite-state models.
+[Read more here.](https://github.com/Microsoft/BlingFire/wiki/How-to-change-linguistic-resources)

-## Example code
+## Examples
 ### Python example, simple tokenizer replacing NLTK:
 ```python
 from blingfire import *